-Credit scores provide a lender a quick determination of your likelihood of repaying a loan.
-A credit score can range from 300 to 850, where 300 implies an extremely low probability of repaying a loan, while a score of 850 score indicates a high probability of repayment.
+Credit scores provide a lender with a quick determination of your likelihood of repaying a loan.
+A credit score can range from 300 to 850, where 300 implies an extremely low probability of repaying a loan, while a score of 850 scores indicates a high probability of repayment.
 Unless there’s a serious extenuating circumstance, your credit score must fall within a range the lender considers acceptable to be approved.

 Minimum Credit Score For a Mortgage

 Different loan programs require different minimum credit scores:

 - Federal Housing Administration (FHA) minimum: 580

 - Conventional loans & other first-time homebuyer programs: 620

 During the pre-approval process, Accunet (and 90% of mortgage lenders) will pull your credit scores from three different companies: Equifax, TransUnion, and Experian.
 Your score is averaged from the three — so, for example, if you receive scores of 600, 720, and 740, your credit score for your application will be 720.
 When we access your credit, it is required by law that those companies send you a copy of the credit report.

 Let’s run through a common scenario: You are pre-approved in March.
 Your pre-approval letter will be good for 90 days.
 You go home shopping in April and get an accepted offer two months later in May with an expected closing date in June.
 Your credit scores will be good for 120 days and will not need to be re-accessed.